 Figure 2: Flowchart of the main processes of the Land Parameter Retrieval Model (LPRM).
-Soil moisture is solved when the observed brightness temperature equals the modelled brightness temperature as derived by the radiative transfer.
+Using a forward modelling approach, soil moisture is solved for the value where modelled brightness temperature as derived by the radiative transfer shows the minimum absolute difference as compared to the observed brightness temperature.